CHATTG1/PredictiveModeling/index.md

 For more information about IBM® SPSS® Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).

-For more information about IBM Data Science Experience and the modeling algorithms it provides, see [https://datascience.ibm.com](https://datascience.ibm.com).
+For more information about {{site.data.keyword.DSX_full}} and the modeling algorithms it provides, see [https://dataplatform.ibm.com](https://dataplatform.ibm.com).